 Now is the time to make your estimated tax payment

 If you have not already done so, now is the time to review your tax situation and make an estimated quarterly tax payment using Form 1040-ES.
-The second quarter due date for the 2022 tax year is now here.
+The 4th quarter due date for the 2022 tax year is now here.

-You are required to withhold at least 90 percent of your 2021 tax obligation or 100 percent of your 2020 tax obligation.* A quick look at your 2020 tax return and a projection of your 2021 tax obligation can help determine if a payment by Tuesday, January 17, 2023 is necessary.
-Here are some other things to consider:
+You are required to withhold at least 90 percent of your 2022 tax obligation or 100 percent of your 2021 federal tax obligation.* A quick look at your 2021 tax return and a projection of your 2022 tax return can help determine if a payment by Tuesday, January 17, 2023 is necessary.
+Here are several other things to consider:

-- Avoid an underpayment penalty.
-If you do not have proper tax withholdings during the year, you could be subject to an underpayment penalty.
+Underpayment penalty.
+If you do not have proper tax withholdings, you could be subject to an underpayment penalty.
 The penalty can occur if you do not have proper withholdings throughout the year.
 So a fourth quarter catch-up payment may not help avoid an underpayment penalty if you didn’t pay enough taxes in prior quarters.

-- Self-employed workers need to account for FICA taxes.
-Remember to account for your Social Security and Medicare taxes, as well as your income taxes.
-Creating and funding a savings account for this purpose can help avoid a possible cash flow hit each quarter when you pay your estimated taxes.
+Self-employed.
+Remember to also pay your Social Security and Medicare taxes, not just your income taxes.
+Creating and funding a savings account for this purpose can help avoid a cash flow hit each quarter when you pay your estimated taxes.

-- Don’t forget state obligations.
-With the exception of a few states, you are often also required to make estimated state tax payments if you’re required to do so for your federal taxes.
-Consider conducting a review of your state obligations to ensure you also comply with these quarterly estimated tax payments.
+Don’t forget state obligations.
+With the exception of a few states, you are often required to make estimated state tax payments when required to do so for your federal tax obligations.
+Consider conducting a review of your state obligations to ensure you meet these quarterly estimated tax payments as well.